All Episodes

 We don't know.

-We're seeing vaccines all over the roads here.
+We're seeing vaccinents all over the roads here.

-We're seeing people, and I'm having it reported to me by people that live in states uh, you know, in various different conditions and so on, that they're just seeing uh an unusual number of uh very stupid accidents, uh silly accidents, people running off the road and all this kind of stuff.
+We're seeing people, and I'm having it reported to me by people that live in states in various different conditions and so on, that they're just seeing an unusual number of very stupid accidents, silly accidents, people running off the road and all this kind of stuff.

-Although some of this can be put down to these strange energies from space, screwing with your your ability to concentrate through um stimulation of the vagus nervous system, but others I'm quite certain are vaccines, and I'm seeing a lot of people make really dumb non-decisions uh when driving on the beach and ending up getting stuck, much more than than is usual, or has been the case in the past years.
+And I'm seeing a lot of people make really dumb non-decisions when driving on the beach and ending up getting stuck, much more than is usual, or has been the case in the past years.

-It would not surprise me if the pipeline was actually a vaccident and not uh a hack.
+It would not surprise me if the pipeline was actually a vaccident and not a hack.

-It's I've got other things to do, but it'd be interesting to sort of know if it actually was legitimately a hack or if they're just blaming uh vaccident incompetence uh on a convenient scapegoat.
+But it'd be interesting to sort of know if it actually was legitimately a hack or if they're just blaming vaccinent incompetence on a convenient scapegoat.

-And then also we got to know that the energies from space are way up.
+And then also we've got to know that the energies from space are way up.

-Uh as they're gonna be increasing, probably, I think for maybe a couple of weeks.
+As they're going to be increasing probably, I think, for maybe a couple of weeks.

-Uh I think it has to do or is linked to the um uh where we are relative to the moon.
+I think it has to do or is linked to where we are relative to the moon.

-I haven't been following it that close, but I got a friend of mine who is is following a little bit closer, and he's making project projections that indeed this is the case.
+I haven't been following it that close, but I got a friend of mine who is following a little bit closer and he's making projections that indeed this is the case.

-Since we've had three or four, the I think it's four days now of this rise uh in various Schumann frequencies.
+Since we've had three or four, I think it's four days now of this rise in various Schuman frequencies.

 If so, it should ease off.